thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 <input type="range" />
 ```

+#### 💪 Exercise
+Create a form with the following inputs:
+- inputs for first name and last name
+- inputs for username
+- input for password
+- input for email address
+- input for birthdate
+- input for telephone number

 ### Radios and Checkboxes

 The `<input>` control also has a `radio` and `checkbox` type for displaying both radio buttons and checkboxes respectively.
 Both of these types allow the user to select options from a set of choices.
 The key difference is that radio buttons only allow one choice.